3AM Finds

-What Was The Bloop?
+What was The Bloop?

 In 1997, the National Oceanic and Atmospheric Administration (NOAA) detected an unidentified ultra-low-frequency sound in the south Pacific Ocean.